twinj/InStruct4j/README.md

 that information via enumerated maps using console or Swing.
 InStruct allows you to create parser strategies for any file which has a trace/reverse capable structure: E.g. Windows PE files, COFF, Game Package files.

-To use the parser you must subclass the following classes.

-Currently only supports little endian byte order.
-  - TParser - the basic parsing engine.

-  [recommended]
-  - ATStruct - supports the creation of a parse strategy.
-  - ATGuuid - an inner datum/struct to support the creation of Guuid.
-  - ATScript - an inner datum/struct to implement a byte array.

-This engine allows you to create several parsing strategies via the [TParser.Strategy] interface for your different among your particular file types.

-Several parsers can be created instantiated for several files or arrays.
-A TParser caches whichever values you need in between each stream use.

-The stream is automatically closed during each session.

-Each [Datum] or variable read can be tested and edited for individual behaviours.

 Important Features
 -----
 > - Written using Java 7 auto closeable interfaces and NIO.